kwaledesign/Coding-Standards/css.md

 handles repetition very well._

 ### CSS Class Semantics
-Class names should remain content-independant[[3]](README.md#works-cited).
-By avoiding tightly coupled class names and content semantics, code is more easily reused and modularized to allow for increased scalability of your archetecture.
-Because the most reusable code components are those with content-independant class names, class names should be derived from repeating structural or functional patterns.
+Class names should remain content-independent[[3]](README.md#works-cited).
+By avoiding tightly coupled class names and content semantics, code is more easily reused and modularized to allow for increased scalability of your architecture.
+Because the most reusable code components are those with content-independent class names, class names should be derived from repeating structural or functional patterns.

 >"We shouldn't be afraid of making the connections between layers clear and